UCSCLibrary/BulkMetadataEditor/README.md

 - After a successful process, records must be reindexed in order to find them via the quick search field.
-- The change "Append text to existing metadata in the selected fields" appends text only if there is already a metadata.
+- The change "*Append text to existing metadata in the selected fields*" appends text only if there is already a metadata.
 - The preview may fail when there is a lot of fields or changes to prepare.
-  Never mind, the true process will work fine even with a huge number of items and fields, because it is done in the background, without the limit set by the server.
+  The true process will still work fine even with a huge number of items and fields, because it is done in the background, without the limit set by the server.
 Nevertheless, it's recommended to avoid too large updates.